5 Doctor Specialties with the Least Burnout

-We previously covered the specialties with the highest rates of burnout.
+We previously covered the specialties with the highest burnout rates.
 But which specialties report the least burnout?

 If you’re looking for a specialty with less stress, these might be for you.